Date : 2004-07-13

 10. If a person believes his or her privacy rights have been violated, the person may file a written complaint with the Director, who, in turn, shall investigate the complaint in accordance with Procedure 20-7 – Handling Privacy Complaints.

 11. Members of the University Community shall report a Privacy Breach (whether confirmed or suspected) to AIPO and the Privacy Breach shall be handled in accordance with Procedure 20-8 – Privacy Breach Response Protocol.

 RESPONSIBILITIES AND DELEGATION OF POWERS

-7. The Vice-President Governance is responsible for the oversight of access to information and privacy matters at the University.
+12. The Secretary-General of the University shall be responsible for oversight of access to information and privacy matters at the University.

-8. For the purposes of FIPPA, the “head” or the individual responsible for compliance with the requirements of FIPPA is the President of the University.
-The President delegates to the Vice-President Governance and to the University’s Director, Compliance, Access to Information and Privacy, all powers and duties related to the University’s compliance with the requirements of FIPPA.
-This delegation is pursuant to FIPPA and does not in any way limit the authority of the President as the designated “head” from exercising any of the delegated powers and duties under FIPPA.
+13. For the purposes of FIPPA, the “head” or individual responsible for compliance with the requirements of FIPPA is the President of the University.
+The President delegates to the Secretary-General of the University and to the Director all powers and duties related to the University’s compliance with the requirements of FIPPA.
+The President may appoint an alternate delegate in case the Secretary-General of the University and/or the Director are unable to exercise powers or carry out duties so delegated.
+All such delegations are pursuant to FIPPA and do not in any way limit the authority of the President as the designated “head” under FIPPA from exercising any of the powers or carrying out any of the duties so delegated.